I’m Haraldur Thorleifsson

 Ueno.

-Ueno was a strategic design and innovation studio.
-We worked with many of the most innovative companies in the world to build products used daily by billions of people, create brands that changed the world and we won every award available.
+Ueno is a strategic design and innovation studio.
+We’ve worked with many of the most innovative companies in the world to build products used daily by billions of people, create brands that changed the world and we won every award available.

 I started Ueno at my kitchen table with less than $1000.
 Seven years later I sold it to Twitter in one of the biggest independent agency sales in history.